Guanzi (text): Theoretical pre-Han influence

 The Guanzi is named for and traditionally attributed to the 7th century BCE philosopher and statesman Guan Zhong, who served as Prime Minister to Duke Huan of Qi.
 It was, however, written by several anonymous authors.
 The precise date of creation remains subject to historical debate.
 It contains a wide variety of material from many different authors over several successive centuries, largely associated with the 4th century BCE Jixia Academy in the Qi capital of Linzi.
 But the Han dynasty scholar Liu Xiang did not edit the received Guanzi text until circa 26 BCE, compiling a new edition at that time.

 The present text is "arguably a much later expression of ideas in the direction of the Han Feizi".
 None of its existing chapters would appear to predate the first century BCE, so that much of it would have been compiled after the Han Feizi.
-However, the Han Feizi is the first reference for both the Guanzi and the Book of Lord Shang.
+However, the Han Feizi is the first reference for both the Guanzi and writings associated with Shang Yang (though the Xunzi is aware of him as a general).
 With Han Fei reputedly dying in 233 BC, a "proto-Guanzi" theoretically "took shape" in earlier form around 250 BCE, in the late Warring States period.
-Based on the Han Feizi, this earlier Guanzi might have already gone into broad circulation by that time alongside the Book of Lord Shang, becoming popular among the nobles.
+Based on the Han Feizi, this earlier Guanzi might have already gone into broad circulation by that time alongside the Book of Lord Shang, becoming popular among the nobility.